Maniac Mansion: TV adaptation

+Sequel

 In the early 1990s, LucasArts tasked Dave Grossman and Tim Schafer, both of whom had worked on the Monkey Island series, with designing a sequel to Maniac Mansion.
 Gilbert and Winnick initially assisted with the project's writing.
 The team included voice acting and more detailed graphics, which Gilbert had originally envisioned for Maniac Mansion.
 The first game's nonlinear design was discarded, and the team implemented a Chuck Jones-inspired visual style, alongside numerous puzzles based on time travel.
 Bernard and the Edison family were retained.

-The sequel Day of the Tentacle was released in 1993, and came with a fully playable copy of Maniac Mansion hidden as an Easter egg within the game.
+The sequel, named Day of the Tentacle, was released in 1993; it was released on CD-ROM and floppy disk concurrently.
+The original Maniac Mansion was hidden as a playable Easter egg within the game.
+Day of the Tentacle also achieved critical success with aggregate ratings of 93/100 and 95% on Metacritic and GameRankings, respectively.
+Publications, including IGN and Computer Gaming World, ranked it among the top games of all time.

-Impact and legacy
+Industry impact

 In 2010, the staff of GamesTM dubbed Maniac Mansion a "seminal" title that overhauled the gameplay of the graphic adventure genre.
 Removing the need to guess syntax allowed players to concentrate on the story and puzzles, which created a smoother and more enjoyable experience, according to the magazine.
 Eurogamers Kristan Reed agreed: he believed that the design was "infinitely more elegant and intuitive" than its predecessors and that it freed players from "guessing-game frustration".
 Designer Dave Grossman, who worked on Lucasfilm Games' later Day of the Tentacle and The Secret of Monkey Island, felt that Maniac Mansion had revolutionized the adventure game genre.
 Maniac Mansions implementation of the concept was widely imitated in other adventure titles.
 Writing in the game studies journal Kinephanos, Jonathan Lessard argued that Maniac Mansion led a "Casual Revolution" in the late 1980s, which opened the adventure genre to a wider audience.
 Similarly, Christopher Buecheler of GameSpy called the game a contributor to its genre's subsequent critical adoration and commercial success.

 Reed highlighted the "wonderfully ambitious" design of Maniac Mansion, in reference to its writing, interface, and cast of characters.
 Game designer Sheri Graner Ray believed the game to challenge "damsel in distress" stereotypes through its inclusion of female protagonists.
 Conversely, writer Mark Dery argued that the goal of rescuing a kidnapped cheerleader reinforced negative gender roles.
 The Lucasfilm team built on their experiences from Maniac Mansion and became increasingly ambitious in subsequent titles.
 Gilbert admitted to making mistakes—such as the inclusion of no-win situations—in Maniac Mansion, and he applied these lessons to future projects.
 For example, the game relies on timers rather than events to trigger cutscenes, which occasionally results in awkward transitions: Gilbert worked to avoid this flaw with the Monkey Island series.
 Because of Maniac Mansions imperfections, Gilbert considers it his favorite among the games he made.